wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/business-continuity-disaster-recovery-azure-virtual-desktop/includes/4-identify-correct-dr-scenario.md

 ### FSLogix profiles and MSIX app attach

-You can use NetApp Files as a storage option for FSXlogix profiles and MSIX app attach because they support cross-region replication.
+You can use Azure NetApp Files as a storage option for FSXlogix profiles and MSIX app attach because they support cross-region replication.
 Azure Files with Standard performance also support cross-region replication.
 You can configure the FSLogix agent to support multiple profile locations, which helps ensure availability if there's a failure.
 If the primary location fails, the FSLogix agent will be replicated as part of the VM Azure Site Recovery.
 The agent will automatically attempt to use the profile path that points to the secondary region.

 For the active-active scenario and if the RTO/RTA are less than a day, we recommend that you use FSLogix profiles to use Cloud Cache.
-Cloud Cache is an optional add-on and allows you to use multiple remote locations, which are all continually updated during the user session.
+Cloud Cache is a feature of FSLogix that must be specifically enabled and configured and allows you to use multiple remote locations, which are all continually updated during the user session.

 ### Master images

-You should replicate master images clones in the secondary region after each primary desktop image modification.
+You should replicate master images in the secondary region after each primary desktop image modification.
 You can use Azure Shared Image Gallery to share custom images across regions.
 During a primary region failure, you can use cloned desktop images as sources for creation of the host pools.

 ### App dependencies